mmbaguette/Discord-Fun/README.md

 # Discord-Fun

-**Disclaimer**: I have no intentions to do any harm to hurt Discord or its users.
+**Disclaimer**: I have no intentions to do any harm towards Discord or its users.
 This project is purely combination of the fun programs I made related to Discord.

 ## A Combination of Showing Off, A Hacky Console and Trolling